GoogleCloudPlatform/cloud-image-tests/test_suites/README.md

 #### TestTDXAttestation/TestSEVSNPAttestation
 Produces an attestation quote, verifies the quote's signatures and certificates, and validates the non-signature report fields against a user-provided policy.

+### TestCheckApicId
+Tests for correct APIC ID for the VCPUs

+### TestCheckCpuidLeaf7
+Tests for correct enabling of bits in CPUID leaf 7.
+The test checks the following features: ADX, RDSEED, SMAP, FPDP, FPCSDS, LA57.
+Also checks that the LA57 bit is not set on platforms that do not support it.

 ### Test suite: disk

 #### TestDiskResize